 III.
-Ms. English's Appointment As Deputy Director Is Invalid.
+Plaintiff's Appointment As Deputy Director Is Invalid.

-Even if Plaintiff were correct that the Bureau's Deputy Director is the only official who may serve as acting Director, Ms. English-whom Plaintiff contends should be acting Director could not do so because Ms. English's appointment to the position of Deputy Director by outgoing Director Cordray was invalid.
+Even if Plaintiff were correct that the Bureau's Deputy Director is the only official who may serve as acting Director, she could not do so because Plaintiff's appointment to the position of Deputy Director by outgoing Director Cordray was invalid.
 Director Cordray-at the time he made the appointment-was unconstitutionally insulated from Presidential control, and Congress cannot in any event vest the power to appoint the Deputy Director in the Director consistent with the Appointments Clause.